What’s unusual with Meredith Corporation (MDP) today

-Looking at the current readings for Meredith Corporation, the two-week RSI stands at 27.04.
-This figure suggests that MDP stock, for now, is overbought, meaning that the shares are not stable in terms of price movement.
-The stochastic readings, on the other hand, based on the current MDP readings is similarly very revealing as it has a stochastic reading of 11.71% at this stage.
+Looking at the current readings for Meredith Corporation, the two-week RSI stands at 33.31.
+This figure suggests that MDP stock, for now, is neutral, meaning that the shares are stable in terms of price movement.
+The stochastic readings, on the other hand, based on the current MDP readings is similarly very revealing as it has a stochastic reading of 15.33% at this stage.
 This figure means that MDP share price today is being overbought.

-Technical chart claims that Meredith Corporation (MDP) would settle between $23.01/share to $24.2/share level.
-However, if the stock price goes below the $20.62 mark, then the market for Meredith Corporation becomes much weaker.
-If that happens, the stock price might even plunge as low as $19.42 for its downside target.
-The stock is currently in the red zone of MACD, with the indicator reading -2.38.
+Technical chart claims that Meredith Corporation (MDP) would settle between $22.62/share to $23.67/share level.
+However, if the stock price goes below the $20.63 mark, then the market for Meredith Corporation becomes much weaker.
+If that happens, the stock price might even plunge as low as $19.69 for its downside target.
+The stock is currently in the red zone of MACD, with the indicator reading -1.46.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at Guggenheim, assumed coverage of MDP assigning Neutral rating, according to their opinion released on May 28.
 Citigroup analysts bumped their rating on Meredith Corporation (NYSE:MDP) stock from Neutral to Buy in a separate flash note issued to investors on May 30.
 Analysts at The Benchmark Company are sticking to their Buy stance.
 However, on May 15, they lifted price target for these shares to $70 from $77.